djseth-81/2023_REU_COVID19_Classifier/README.md

 This repository containts results files of the performance of the 4 classifiers under the various training schemes Graphs are also included to visualize some characteristics about the collection of APK files we processed for our research.

+This research is supported by the National Science Foundation under grant award #2308741